ISpring Suite: iSpring Suite 9

-Released in April 2018, the 9th version introduced 14 new interactions, a new built-in video editor with extended capabilities for screen recording, and major improvements of the quiz editor: the new drag-and-drop question, the new built-in equation editor, extended feedback options, and 7 new survey question templates.
+Released in April 2018, the 9th version introduced 14 new interactions, a new built-in video editor with extended capabilities for screen recording, and major improvements of the quiz editor: the new drag and drop question, the new built-in equation editor, extended feedback options, and 7 new survey question templates.
 The other feature of iSpring Suite 9 is it can merge LMS projects easily.

 iSpring Suite 10

 Released in September 2020, the 10 version is also known as iSpring Suite Max.
 In this version, the iSpring Cloud has been replaced by iSpring Space (authors collaboration tool).
 It has been launched with more feature then before, they added the iSpring Page, it is a Micro-learning course authoring tool.
 It is a kind of online authoring tool but with a limited quiz/question type.

+iSpring Suite 11

+iSpring Suite 11 that was launched on September 1, 2022, includes new design customization features, as well as preset course player templates.
+This release also introduced the ability to adjust course playback speed, gave interactive role-plays a new look, and expanded Content Library.
+The collection of eLearning assets has been enriched with illustrated characters and locations.

 Features

 iSpring Suite includes 5 authoring components: the iSpring add-in, a quiz editor, a conversation simulator, a screen recording tool and an interaction editor — a set of standalone tools that can be used both separately and together.
 Additional components available in the publishing interface are PowerPoint-to-Video/YouTube (available separately as iSpring River), and iSpring Cloud hosting and sharing platform.

 iSpring Converter Pro converts PowerPoint presentations into online presentations.
 It supports the standard PowerPoint features such as animation, transition effects and narration facilities.